 - Manual: Metric values will be entered in manually. - SQL: A SQL statement will be run to populate the values.
 Once you select this option a SQL entry input will be displayed.
-The help menu for the SQL field provides in-depth information on how your SQL should be formatted. - Data View: A data view will be executed, and the count of its values will be added to the metric with the date it was run.
+The help menu for the SQL field provides in-depth information on how your SQL should be formatted. - Data View: A data view will be executed and the count of its values will be added to the metric with the date it was run.
 The help field here also displays information on configuring your data view.

-Lava: Lava will be used to generate the values.
+Lava: Lava entity commands will generate the values.
 When you select this option, a Source Lava field will be displayed.
 This is where you add your Lava code.
-The help menu offers examples of Lava that could be used for metrics.
+The help menu offers examples of Lava commands that could be used for metrics, as well as the results they generate.
 To learn more about Lava, go to https://community.rockrms.com/lava.

-14 Schedule
+12 Schedule

 The metric schedule helps determine how often this metric is calculated.
-When used with the SQL, Lava and Data View source types, this field will actually tell Rock when to automate the harvesting of metric values.
+When used with the SQL and data view source types, this field will actually tell Rock when to automate the harvesting of metric values.